What are the Most Common Job Interview Mistakes?

 Sure, it may sound old-fashioned, but sending a follow-up note after an interview is a great idea for a few reasons.
 First, it allows you to continue the conversation in a professional way and ask any additional questions.
 Secondly, it provides another opportunity for you to sell yourself.
 Lastly, it is a polite gesture to thank the interviewer for taking the time to discuss the job’s requirements and review your qualifications.
 Keep it short and sweet.

-The follow-up note should be sent within about 24-hours after the interview and it does not have to be in the form of a hard-copy note via the postal service.
+The follow-up note should be sent within 24-hours of the interview and it does not have to be in the form of a hard-copy note via the postal service.
 A text message or email follow up is perfectly fine.

 Remember, whether the interview lands the job offer or not, you will get better at the interview process.
 Plus, you will make connections with new people in different industries that may be in a position to help you in the future.
-Our Recruitment Solutions help candidates find their dream job.
-If you are looking to switch or find your ideal job, our team can help.
+Our recruiting specialists help candidates find their dream job.
+If you are ready to explore the market and make a change, our team can help.

 For more information and to view current job openings, click here.